 - Demonstrate intent and desire to follow the ANA Standards of Care and Nursing Code of Ethics.

-Lakeview College of Nursing wishes to ensure that access to its facilities, programs, and services are available to students with disabilities.
-The College provides reasonable accommodations to students on a nondiscriminatory basis consistent with legal requirements as outlined in the Americans with Disabiliteis Act (ADA) of 1990, the American with Disabilities Act Amendments ACT (ADAAA) of 2008, and the Rehabilitation Act of 1973.
+Lakeview College of Nursing endeavors to ensure that students have access to its facilities, programs, and services are available to students with disabilities.
+The College provides reasonable accommodations to students on a nondiscriminatory basis consistent with legal requirements as outlined in the Americans with Disabiliteis Act (ADA) of 1990, the American with Disabilities Act Amendments Act (ADAAA) of 2008, and the Rehabilitation Act of 1973.

-A reasonable accommodation is a modiification or adjustment to an instructional activity, facility, program or service that enables a qualified student with a disability to have an equal opportunity to participate in all student activities.
-To be elgivle for accomodations, a student must have a documented disability as defined by the ADA and Section 504 of the Rehabilitation Act of 1973.
-The ADA, the ADAAA and Section 504 all define disability as (a) a physical or mental impairment that substantially limits one or more major life activities of such individual; (b) a record of such impariement; or (c) being regarded as having such a condition.
+A reasonable accommodation is a modification or adjustment to an instructional activity, facility, program, or service that enables a qualified student with a disability to have an equal opportunity to participate in all student activities.
+To be eligible for accommodations, a student must have a documented disability defined by the ADA and Section 504 of the Rehabilitation Act of 1973.
+The ADA, the ADAAA, and Section 504 all define disability as (a) a physical or mental impairment that substantially limits one or more major life activities of such individual; (b) a record of such impairment; or (c) being regarded as having such a condition.

-The College uses a case by case, interactive decision-making process to determine reasonable accomodations taking into consideration each student's disability-related needs, disability documenation and program requirements.
-While Lakeview College of Nursing will make every effort to work with students with disabilities to accomodate their disability-related needs, Lakeview College is not required to provide accommodations that fundamentally alter or waive esssential program requirements.
+The College uses a case-by-case, interactive decision-making process to determine reasonable accommodations taking into consideration each student's disability-related needs, disability documentation, and program requirements.
+While Lakeview College of Nursing will make every effort to work with students with disabilities to accommodate their disability-related needs, Lakeview College is not required to provide accommodations that fundamentally alter or waive essential program requirements.

 After reviewing the technical standards, students who determine that they require accommodations to engage in the program should contact the Disability Services to discuss their accommodation needs, confidentially.
 Given the clinical nature of our programs, additional time may be needed to implement accommodations.
 Accommodations are never retroactive; therefore, timely requests are essential and encouraged.